 Theatre fanatics and newcomers are in for a treat this September, as the award-winning play, Stitching, will finally be staged at the Teatru Manoel Studio Theatre, following almost a decade-long battle against censorship.

 Here we spoke to Anthony Neilson, author of the previously-banned play, about this welcomed move towards freedom of expression in the local arts scene, and he shared an uplifting message for writers based in Malta.

 How would you describe your career as a playwright?

 I’m not sure I think of myself as a playwright exactly.
 I create most of my shows in rehearsal with actors, so the direction and conceptual work is as much a part of it for me as the writing.
 On the few occasions when I have to sit alone and write, I find that very difficult.
 But I feel lucky that I was gifted with a means of expressing myself; many people live their lives never feeling heard in any way.

 I most cherish the moments, however small, when everything – writing, performance, design – comes together to move an audience, or even just to make them laugh.
-The fact that Stitching has played even a small part in changing censorship laws in Malta is a highlight for me, even though I think that all the credit should go to Unifaun Theatre Company’s Adrian Buckle.
+The fact that Stitching has played even a small part in changing censorship laws in Malta is a highlight for me, why not find out more about the censorship law to help understand its importance better even though I think that all the credit should go to Unifaun Theatre Company’s Adrian Buckle.

 How does it feel to have Stitching performed in Malta, almost 10 years after it was banned?